cozywho/cozycerts/README.md

 Root CA tab:
 - On first startup, create your Root CA.
 - View and manage your inventory of certs signed by the CA.
-- Buttons for downloading, revoking, and converting.
+- Select entries, then use buttons for downloading, revoking, deleting, and converting.

 Generate tab:
 - Generate new certs.